dzlab/dzlab.github.io/_posts/2019-02-02-X-Degrees-Separation.md

 For instance applying this on two randomly selected images gives the following result:
 ![WikiArt_shortest_path]({{ "/assets/20190202-wikiart_shortest_path.png" | absolute_url }}){: .center-image }

+## Conclusion
+The advantage of such an approach is that it's straightforward and pretty easy to implement.
+May be even fast then other approaches at run-time.
+This simplicity is also a disadvantage, using kNN with threshold doesn't guarantee the existance of a path between every pair of two images.
+In fact this is why I grapped all neighboors wihtout applying a threshold durign the selection process.
+Also, in case of unevenly distributed image set, this approach may produce very densely connected clusters.
+Thus, some regions with high inner similarity can be isolated from the rest of the image space.

+I guess more sophisticated approaches (will try to find some) could be used to ensure that edges do not become too long or too short and gurantee a uniform degree of separation between nodes.

 Full notebook can be found here - [link](https://github.com/dzlab/deepprojects/blob/master/artistic/X_degrees_of_separation_pytorch.ipynb)